This post contains affiliate links. See my disclosure policy here.

 Method

-Add apple cubes to a zip lock bag with ½ oz lemon juice, seal, toss gently, and chill in the refrigerator for 30 minutes.
+Combine apple cubes and ½ oz lemon juice in a zip lock bag, seal, and toss gently, then chill in a refrigerator for 30 minutes.

-Pour maple sugar onto a plate, rub outer rim of a punch cup with simple syrup, and roll cup in sugar until coated.
+Pour maple sugar onto a plate, rub outer rim of a punch cup with simple syrup, and roll rim of cup in sugar until coated.

-Add apple brandy, vodka, apple cider, ¼ oz lemon juice, and ice to a shaker.
+Add apple brandy, vodka, apple cider, and ¼ oz lemon juice to a shaker.

 Shake for 10-20 seconds.